 This verse is critical in understanding that the Law was going to end with the coming of Jesus Christ.
 Jesus and His Apostles and the prophets all declared that God would transition from the Law to New Covenant grace (1 Corinthians 11:25; Hebrews 8:8; Jeremiah 31:31).

 The Law was righteousness earned by one's own works; grace is righteousness received through faith in Christ's already completed works.
 Which would you rather stand on, your own righteousness or Christ's righteousness?
-Since humans do not have the capacity to be righteous by their own works, God ended the Law with the coming of Christ (Romans 10:4).
+Since humans do not have the capacity to be righteous by their own effort and motivation, God ended the Law with the coming of Christ (Romans 10:4).

 Grace is God's Internal Standard of Righteousness

 By understanding what the Bible really teaches, grace no longer needs to be feared as a cause of unrighteousness.
-Under the Law, the Jews had an external standard of righteousness based on their own efforts.
-Grace is an internal standard of God's righteousness written on the hearts of those who believe in Christ as Savior (Hebrews 10:16).
+Under the Law, the Jews had an external standard of righteousness based on their own willingness to comply.
+Grace is an internal standard of God's righteousness written on the hearts of believers (Hebrews 10:16); it is the Law internalized.
+Christ is joined as one to the born again heart of every believer; believers, therefore, have the same spiritual mind as Christ which is the same righteousness that was expressed by the external Law.

 Jeremiah 31:33b ...
 I will put My law within them and on their heart I will write it; and I will be their God ...